fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_sdwan.html.markdown

 * `source6` - Source IPv6 address used in the health-check packet to the server.
 * `cost` - Cost of this interface for services in SLA mode (0 - 4294967295, default = 0).
 * `weight` - Weight of this interface for weighted load balancing.
 (1 - 255) More traffic is directed to interfaces with higher weights.
-* `priority` - Priority of the interface (0 - 65535).
+* `priority` - Priority of the interface for IPv4 .
 Used for SD-WAN rules or priority rules.
+On FortiOS versions 6.4.1: 0 - 65535.
+On FortiOS versions >= 7.0.4: 1 - 65535, default = 1.
 * `priority6` - Priority of the interface for IPv6 (1 - 65535, default = 1024).
 Used for SD-WAN rules or priority rules.
 * `spillover_threshold` - Egress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.
 * `ingress_spillover_threshold` - Ingress spillover threshold for this interface (0 - 16776000 kbit/s).
 When this traffic volume threshold is reached, new sessions spill over to other interfaces in the SD-WAN.